tomheon/diffscuss/README.md

-# Diffcourse: An Inter-Diff Code Review Format
+# Diffscuss: An Inter-Diff Code Review Format

-Diffcourse is a simple textual standard for embedding code review information--threads and all--inside unified diffs.
+Diffscuss is a simple textual standard for embedding code review information--threads and all--inside unified diffs.

 It is still very much in the early stages, and participation in both defining the format and building tools around it are very welcome.

-Diffcourse adds a single beginning-of-line character to the unified diff format: %.
-Since one example is worth a lot of explaining, take /example.diffcourse/:
+Diffscuss adds a single beginning-of-line character to the unified diff format: %.
+Since one example is worth a lot of explaining, take /example.diffscuss/:

 ```
 --- 1.txt	2013-03-07 20:18:10.000000000 -0500